Drop-Pod/didactic-enigma/content/_index.md

 To this end, we are formed as a benefit corporation and use an egalitarian approach to organizing which also significantly reduces overhead costs, resulting in higher quality talent at very competitive rates.
 Our goal is to pioneer a highly disruptive approach which properly incentivizes the team to remain mission focused over time.

 Our model is extensible so we are interested in co-founders but also happy to keep people in the loop who might be interested in joining in the future.
 We seek to continue experimenting, optimizing, and evolving because
-> “Once you stop learning, you start dying”.
+> Once you stop learning, you start dying